m00dy/string-matching-algorithms/README.md

 bash /data/data_builder.bash
 ```

-This will download around 2gb genome data and merge it to one file.
+This will download around 2gb genome files and merge them to one file.

 **Building searching algorithms**